Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 Before we look at the comparison of the two technology, let's first look at the primary differences between the two.

 Node.js is an open-source, cross-platform technology and Javascript runtime environment capable of executing javascript at the server-side.
-It is based on Chrome's V8 JavaScript engine.
-This engine was designed by Google to be used in Google's Chrome web browser.
-V8 compiles JavaScript functions into machine code.
+It depends on Chrome's V8 JavaScript engine.
+This engine was designed by Google to compile JavaScript functions into machine code.

 On the other hand, Python is a general-purpose programming language used in web development to create dynamic websites using frameworks like Flask, Django and Pyramid.
 For the most part, Python runs on Google's Apps Engine.
 Likewise created by Google, the App Engine allows you to create web applications with Python and permits you to benefit from various libraries that the best Python developers use.